Devarshaa/Devarshaa.github.io/_posts/2021-03-08-blog-post-title-from-file-name.md

-## What do Machine Learning Engineers do?
+## What does a Machine Learning Engineer do?

 Due to a plugin called `jekyll-titles-from-headings` which is supported by GitHub Pages by default.
 The above header (in the markdown file) will be automatically used as the pages title.